2pisoftware/cmfive-docs/_tutorials/installation/installation.md

     "driver"    => "mysql"
 ]);
 ```
-Change any other configuration items as you see fit.
+Change any other configuration items as you see fit (You will need to purge the config cache after changing configuration files.
+You can see how in Creating a Config under Learning Cmfive).
 Then open a terminal in the boilerplate folder and type:
 ```sh
 php cmfive.php
 ```